Analysis of Noisy Evolutionary Optimization When Sampling Fails: Populations Can Work on Some Tasks Where Sampling Fails

 For $\mathrm{E}^-$, if there are at least two solutions $x,y$ in $P$ such that $|x|_0=|y|_0=i$, it obviously holds that $\mathrm{E}^-=0$.
 Otherwise, $V(P')>V(P)=i$ implies that for the unique best solution $x^*$ in $P$ and any $x \in P\setminus\{x^*\}$, $f^{\mathrm{n}}(x^*) \leq f^{\mathrm{n}}(x)$, which happens with probability $1/2^{\mu-1}$ since $f^{\mathrm{n}}(x^*) \leq f^{\mathrm{n}}(x)$ iff $f^{\mathrm{n}}(x)=2n-f(x)$.
 Thus, $\mathrm{P}(V(P')>i) \le 1/2^{\mu-1}$.
 Furthermore, $V(P')$ can increase by at most $n-i$.
 Thus, $\mathrm{E}^-\le (n-i)/2^{\mu-1}$.
 By calculating $\mathrm{E}^+-\mathrm{E}^-$, we get

-where the second inequality holds with large enough $n$.
+where the second inequality holds with large enough $\mu$ (which depends monotonically on $n$).
 Note that $\mu=3\log n$.
-Thus, by Theorem~\ref{multiplicative-drift}, which implies that the expected running time is $O(n\log^3 n)$, since the algorithm needs to evaluate the offspring solution and reevaluate the $\mu$ parent solutions in each iteration. \end{proof}
+Thus, by Theorem~\ref{multiplicative-drift}, which implies that the expected running time is $O(n\log^3 n)$, since the algorithm needs to evaluate the offspring solution and reevaluate the $\mu$ parent solutions in each iteration. \end{myproof}

 In the following, we show that the parent population size $\mu=3\log n$ is almost tight for making the ($\mu$+1)-EA efficient.
-Particularly, we prove that $\mu=O(1)$ is insufficient.
+Particularly, we prove that $\mu\le \sqrt{\log n}/2$ is insufficient.
 Note that the proof is finished by applying the original negative drift theorem (i.e., Theorem~\ref{negative-drift}) instead of the simplified versions (i.e., Theorems~\ref{simplified-drift} and~\ref{simplified-drift-scaling}).
 To apply the simplified negative drift theorems, we have to show that the probability of jumping towards and away from the target is exponentially decaying.
-However, the probability of jumping away from the target is at least a constant in this studied case.
+However, the probability of jumping away from the target is $\omega(1/n)$ in this studied case.
 To jump away from the target, it is sufficient that one non-best solution in the current population is cloned by mutation and then the best solution is deleted in the process of updating the population.
-The former event happens with probability $\frac{\mu-1}{\mu}\cdot \frac{1}{n}(1-\frac{1}{n})^{n-1}=\Theta(1)$, and the latter happens with probability $\frac{1}{2^\mu}$, which is $\Theta(1)$ for $\mu=O(1)$.
+The former event happens with probability $\frac{\mu-1}{\mu}\cdot (1-\frac{1}{n})^{n}=\Theta(1)$, and the latter happens with probability $\frac{1}{2^\mu}$, which is $\omega(1/n)$ for $\mu\le \sqrt{\log n}/2$.
 The original negative drift theorem is stronger than the simplified ones, and can be applied here to prove the exponential running time.